 If we are to forget for a second that Glass-Steagall has not worked, what would a revival of Glass-Stegall look like?
 A major part of what resulted in the whittling down of Glass-Steagall was technological.
 By the 1970s and 1980s, technological development allowed for greater access to financial data, which made it cheaper and easier for businesses to decide what financial investments to make.
 Also, the line between commercial and investment banking has been since blurred, making Glass-Steagall all the more irrelevant.
 By the mid-1980s, securities firms were getting a huge advantage, and if it were not for the GLBA, commercial banks would have been forced out of financing for all but the smallest of businesses.
 If we revive Glass-Stegall, it would make it more difficult to support subsidiary banks, which would make bank failures and taxpayer bailouts more likely in the future.
 There is no sense in weakening banking institutions further.
 Even the centrist Brookings Institution concludes the following:

 "Combined groups benefit from the diversification effect of having both businesses together.
 Usually, one side does better than the other in troubled times, reducing the risk of failure.
 Since the Crisis demonstrated that investment banking failures can be nearly as devastating to the economy as commercial banking failures, there is clear value in diversification to protect both sides.
 This is a major reason the big failures were in firms with purer focuses."

 Let's talk about whether Trump's idea to dismantle Dodd-Frank is a good idea.
 Let's talk about how we can prevent the government from propping up another housing bubble, we can create sound monetary policy to mitigate financial pressures, or why breaking up big banks is a bad idea (see here and here).
-But let's stay away from an antiquated, irrelevant piece that did nothing to help with past financial crises and does not show any promise of helping prevent future ones.
+But let's stay away from an antiquated, irrelevant piece of legislation that did nothing to help with past financial crises and does not show any promise of helping prevent future ones.